Port Line: Consolidation

 The process continued with Cargo Equipment Service Co.
-Ltd. (CESCO) being formed in New Zealand to take over the equipment of Blueport, Shaw, Saville & Albion and the New Zealand Shipping Co., while in Australia the offices of Port Line and Blue Star were amalgamated with those of Ellerman & Bucknall to form Joint Cargo Services Ltd. New jointly operated shipping companies were created by the constituent companies to continue to operate shipping routes, including the Atlas Line and the Compass Line, which operated both Port Line and Blue Star Line ships.
+Ltd. (CESCO) being formed in New Zealand to take over the equipment of Blueport, Shaw, Savill & Albion and the New Zealand Shipping Co., while in Australia the offices of Port Line and Blue Star were amalgamated with those of Ellerman & Bucknall to form Joint Cargo Services Ltd. New jointly operated shipping companies were created by the constituent companies to continue to operate shipping routes, including the Atlas Line and the Compass Line, which operated both Port Line and Blue Star Line ships.
 The Actanz Line was formed in 1969, consolidating all remaining conventional Port Line, Blue Star and Ellerman Lines ships under the title of Blue Star Port Lines (Management).
 Further management changes followed throughout the 1970s, with the fleets being steadily reduced in the face of containerization.
 Port Line withdrew from the now unprofitable Crusader Shipping in 1972, and in 1973 Joint Cargo Services Ltd was divided into two.

 The joint cargo service operated by Port Line and Blue Star ceased to operate in 1974, and Blue Star Port Lines (Management) Ltd closed.
 The last remaining conventional cargo ships still owned by the group at this point were transferred to Cunard-Brocklebank's control, ending Port Line's existence as an autonomous business entity.
 The remaining fleet was steadily reduced, and Cunard took over the crewing of ships.
 The Port Line name was subsumed into Associated Container Transportation in 1978, the remaining ships were transferred or scrapped over the next few years until the last Port ships were transferred to the Brocklebank fleet in 1982, ending the last vestiges of the Port Line.

-Two of Port Line's UK-Australia service freighters, both built in 1954, were later converted into cruise ships by 1974: the Port Sydney and the Port Melbourne, which became known as the Princess Daphne and the Princess Danaé, respectively.
+Two of Port Line's UK-Australia service freighters, both built in 1954, were later converted into cruise ships by 1974: the Port Sydney and the Port Melbourne, which became known as the Princess Daphne and the Princess Danae, respectively.
 Uniquely, the Princess Daphne was the first cruise ship since 1959 in service between New Orleans and Cuba in 1977.
-The Princess Daphne was scrapped in Alang, India in 2014 while the Princess Danae" trades for a Portuguese company Portuscale Cruises and was renamed Lisboa.Princess Danae was broken up 1n 2015 at Aliaga, Turkey.
+The Princess Daphne was scrapped in Alang, India in 2014 while the Princess Danae trades for a Portuguese company Portuscale Cruises and was renamed Lisboa.
+Princess Danae was broken up in 2015 at Aliağa, Turkey.